b12-144/Angular-Crash-Course/README.md

 That's it!
 Now your Angular application is ready to forward API requests to a microservice hosted at http://mydomain.com:9090

-# Security

 # Typescript properties

 Every Angular workspace has a `tsconfig.json` file.
 All typescript configurations used by the projects in the workspace are written in it.
 There are a few [compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) that are very important and are described below:

-1. strict: Strict is an important option that is disabled by default, but it's highly recommended to enable it.
+1. `strict`: Strict is an important option that is disabled by default, but it's highly recommended to enable it.
 Basically, when disabled, you can write typescript as pure javascript (non typed).
 If you enable it, the compiler will display an error whenever you try to create a property that should never be null (without `?` at the end.
 Ex: `title:string` ).
 It'll display an error when you don't specify function parameter types, and many other options.
 There's a good explanation about `strict` [here](https://medium.com/webhint/going-strict-with-typescript-be3f3f7e3295).
-2. removeComments: I have no idea why, but this flag is disabled by default, so it's important to enable it in order to remove your code comments for the production build.
+2. `removeComments`: I have no idea why, but this flag is disabled by default, so it's important to enable it in order to remove your code comments for the production build.

 # Advanced Scenarios

 ## Component Lazy Loading

-* One of the cool features that Ivy brougth to Angular in version 9, was the ability to do Lazy Loading for Angular Components.

-* There are several tutorials explaining on how to make it work in several ways.
+One of the cool features that Ivy brought to Angular in version 9, was the ability to do Lazy Loading for Angular Components.
+There are several tutorials explaining on how to make it work in several ways.
 Check it out [here](https://indepth.dev/lazy-loading-angular-modules-with-ivy/) and [here](https://netbasal.com/welcome-to-the-ivy-league-lazy-loading-components-in-angular-v9-e76f0ee2854a).
+In the future, I'll add more info here. :-P

+Enjoy!